Painting with Constable

 • Cleopatra

-To combine them we can use the convert command in a different invocation:
+To combine them, we use convert in a different invocation:

 convert anthony.jpg cleopatra.jpg +append jpg:- \